keu/docs/software/upgrade-astronomer.md

 ### Upgrading to Astronomer Software 0.28

-#### Version Compatibility
+#### Version compatibility

 Before upgrading to Astronomer Software 0.28, ensure that the following tools are running compatible versions:

 - **Kubernetes**: Your version must be 1.19 or greater.
 If you need to upgrade Kubernetes, contact your cloud provider or your Kubernetes administrator.
-- **Airflow Images**: You must be using an Astronomer Certified Airflow image, and the version of your image must be 1.10.15 or greater.
+- **Airflow images**: You must be using an Astronomer Certified Airflow image, and the version of your image must be 1.10.15 or greater.

     For example, all of the following images would work for this upgrade: